 AGRI 2207 INTERNSHIP.
 9 hours.
-An internship for students in the Diversified Agriculture Technology program.
+Prerequisite: A minimum 2.0 overall grade point average and a minimum 30 overall earned credit hours.
+An internship for students in the Diversified Agriculture program.
 Fall, Spring and Summer.

 AGRI 2209 AGRICULTURAL SEMINAR.
 1 hour.
 An industry-awareness and exploration course consisting of various topics associated with the agricultural industry.
 Fall and Spring.